Fumnanya92/Grace/README.md

 - **Live Persona Updates:**
   Admins can upload a new system prompt (persona/instructions) via the dashboard or API.
 Grace reloads her persona instantly—no server restart required.

+### 🤖 Retrieval-Augmented Generation (RAG) with Human-in-the-Loop

+- **Curated Knowledge Base:**
+  Grace uses a retrieval system powered by FAISS and a gold set of human-reviewed Q&A pairs (`good_pairs.jsonl`).
+Admins can review, edit, and approve pairs before they are used for retrieval, ensuring only high-quality, business-aligned responses are served.
+- **Continuous Improvement:**
+  New conversations are logged, and high-quality exchanges can be added to the retrieval memory after human review, making Grace smarter over time.

+### 🏆 Auto-Grading and Quality Control

+- **Automated Scoring:**
+  Each assistant reply can be auto-graded for accuracy, tone, and goal progress using an LLM-based grader, with results logged for further review.
+- **Streamlit Review UI:**
+  Admins can review, edit, approve, or reject retrieval pairs via a simple web interface, ensuring only the best responses are used.

 ---

 ## Roadmap & Phases